Taiwan ends Fukushima food import ban after 11 years | DW | 08.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The island nation has applied to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership trading bloc along with China, which still upholds an import ban.
+The island nation has applied to join a major trans-Pacific trade pact, along with China, which still upholds an import ban.

 The WHO has said that Japan has been closely monitoring contamination of locally grown food for several years